Friends. I am the bona fide owner of a site called Begin with Butter, and I haven’t discussed butter. At all.

 Salted butter is butter that has salt added during the churning process.
 The salt adds a bit of flavor and also serves as a preservative for the butter.

-“Preservative” just means that natural salt helps butter last longer in the refrigerator case of your local grocer and in your refrigerator, y’all.
+“Preservative” just means that natural salt helps butter last longer in the refrigerator case of your local grocer and in your refrigerator.
 I’m not talking about those preservatives that none of us can spell or say.

 Unsalted butter is…butter without salt.
 Because it lacks salt, it doesn’t last as long on store shelves or in your refrigerator.
 Butter can be frozen in its original packaging, though, so if you find yourself doing bulk butter shopping, you won’t have to worry about this as much.